 The solar cooling system, which is a commercial air conditioning system, is composed of a solar heat collecting device and a solar natural chiller.
 When used in a building with floor space of 4,000 m2 (3-4 story building), this system requires 24% less primary energy a year for cooling and heating, and it emits 21% fewer CO2 emissions (approximately 34 tons-CO2) compared to a system that does not incorporate solar heat.*

 - * Calculation of primary energy consumption and CO2 emissions

-- Calculation based on a 4,000 m² tenant building equipped with a solar heat collecting device of 240 m² and a solar natural chiller; compared to a conventional gas absorption-type water cooling/heating device with a Coefficient of performance (COP) of 1.0 (Higher heating value (HHV)).
-Note that the results for energy efficiency and CO2 emission reductions stated here for this system may differ from actual results due to the size of surface of the solar heat collecting device and the air conditioning load in the customer's building.
+- Calculation based on a 4,000 m2 tenant building equipped with a solar heat collecting device of 240 m2 and a solar natural chiller in comparison to a conventional natural chiller with a coefficient of performance (COP) of 1.0 (higher heating value (HHV).
+Note that the results for energy efficiency and CO2 emission reductions stated here for this system may differ from actual results due to the size of surface of the solar heat collecting device and the air conditioning load in the customer’s building.

 Conceptual Image of a Natural Solar Chiller

 A main component of biogas is methane, as in the case of natural gas.
 Biogas is a renewable energy source and is seen as an effective tool to combat global warming.
 Osaka Gas began purchasing biogas in September 2010 on behalf of customers who are to receive the gas from us through our pipelines, in line with our “Biogas Procurement Guidelines” — a set of conditions we apply when we buy biogas for customers.